 Amber Heard still has a gift from Elon Musk

-The actress who was a trend as a result of the trial against Johnny Depp, still has a luxurious gift that an ex-partner gave her.
+The actress who continues to be a trend after losing the trial against Johnny Depp, still has a luxurious gift that an ex-partner gave her.
 She enters the note and discovers more!

 The conflict between Amber Heard and Johnny Depp It ended.
 The actor couple got engaged in 2015 and in 2016 they were already filing for divorce.
 After several scandals and cross complaints, today the trial between the “Pirates of the Caribbean” actor and the “Aquaman” actress came to an end and forced both parties to financially compensate the other party.